VeritasVox/A-Polemic-Against-Theological-Tribalism-and-Snobbery/README.md

 ### The Charge

+**Mathematics doesn't advance by citing famous mathematicians.** It advances by deriving proofs from first principles.
+You show your work.
+You demonstrate each step.
+The conclusion follows necessarily from the axioms, or it doesn't.

+**Biblical theology should function the same way.**

+The text is the axiom.
+The grammar and syntax are the operations.
+The conclusion flows from the evidence.

+**If the proof is valid, it stands—regardless of whether Hodge, Bavinck, or Berkhof agree.**

+**If the proof is invalid, it falls—regardless of how many footnotes support it.**

 **Do the work yourself.
 Stop being lazy.
 Stop citing footnotes like it makes you clever**

 Learn the languages (or use tools that explain them).
 Study the grammar.
 Understand the context.
 Trace the argument.
 Let Scripture interpret Scripture.